 These repair considerations are important when approaching suturing techniques, which serve as the fundamental building blocks of effective cosmetically appealing repairs.
 Many small defects along the helix may be repaired with a small complex linear repair perpendicular to the helical rim, while larger defects may necessitate a single or double advancement flap.
 Precise suturing techniques help hide scars along the cosmetic subunits of the ear, where eversion is critical to healing, particularly when transversely oriented repairs are used so that the suture line crosses cosmetic subunit boundaries.

 Generally, 5-0 absorbable suture is used for the deeper component of most ear repairs, though a heavier suture may be used when securing larger flaps in place in the retroauricular area or when tacking back the ear.
 Though the P-3 reverse cutting needle is generally used, narrower repairs may benefit from the smaller P-2 needle.

 Transepidermal repairs may use 6-0 nonabsorbable suture, though 5-0 or 6-0 fast-absorbing gut may be useful as well and obviate the need for suture removal.
 For grafts, 5-0 or 6-0 gut or the newer rapid-absorbing synthetic sutures are excellent options as they avoid the need for suture removal, which on a graft site could traumatize the delicate graft and potentially impair healing.

 Everting set-back dermal or buried vertical mattress sutures are useful when closing most ear defects, as they provide excellent wound-edge approximation and eversion.
-Since some ear defects may be very narrow, percutaneous variations of these approaches may be utilized ...
+Since some ear defects may be very narrow, percutaneous variations of these approaches ...